 An IAST leverages your production traffic data to more intelligently fuzz your application, giving you a higher signal-to-noise ratio and a faster runtime.
 However, for new code that hasn’t been in production yet, IASTs may not catch the vulnerabilities therein.

-Use OWASP secure coding practices
+Use the OWASP Go secure coding practices guide

 Use the OWASP secure coding practices for Go to avoid programming mistakes that could lead to vulnerabilities: https://owasp.org/www-project-go-secure-coding-practices-guide/

 Make requests over HTTPS wherever possible

 To avoid Man-in-the-Middle attacks and to protect the privacy of your users, you need to make all requests over HTTPS—especially requests involving sensitive data, such as logins, passwords, and account changes.

 Sandbox your Go program to reduce its attack surface by reducing its execution privileges

 From file system access rights to process capabilities, disable everything by default and only specifically add what your program needs at runtime.
 Ideally, an overall defense-in-depth should be implemented so that every layer is hardened.
 Containers are a good starting point.